Why scammers love gift cards and what to watch out for ahead of Black Friday

 - Do not purchase a gift card if it appears that the packaging has been altered or manipulated.
 If you have questions about a gift card, ask a Target team member for assistance.

-- If you get a call from a stranger who says that a loved one is in trouble and they ask you to provide gift card numbers to help them, hang up and contact your loved one directly.
+- If you get a call from a stranger who says that a loved one is in trouble and asks you to provide gift card numbers to help them, hang up and contact your loved one directly.

 Amazon’s warning ahead of Black Friday